 • A mobile banking app

 Mobile banking is different from online banking, in terms of how you access it.
 To use mobile banking, you need to log in to your bank’s mobile app.
-Online banking, on the other hand, is accessed through a laptop or desktop computer.
+With an online bank account, on the other hand, you access your account through a laptop or desktop computer.

 How Does Mobile Banking Work?